New Ring & Pinion Gear Break-In Procedure - All new ring & pinion gear sets must be properly broken in!!!

 If you’re replacing the ring & pinion gear set, don’t plan on heading up over that mountain pass or hooking up that heavy trailer just yet…..
 Following the simple steps outlined below before you head out can prevent potential noise issues or gear damage.

-- Maintaining a speed below 60 mph and driving conservatively for the first 100 miles is also advised.
+• Maintaining a speed below 60 mph and driving conservatively for the first 100 miles is advised.

-- During the first 45 miles of actual towing, only drive 10-15 miles at a time before stopping to let the differential cool.
+• During the first 45 miles of actual towing, only drive 10-15 miles at a time before stopping to let the differential cool (at least once).

 These steps are necessary to prevent damage to the new ring & pinion gear.
 Any heavy use or overloading of the differential during the first 500 miles may cause irreparable damage to the gear set.